Menu

 To be eligible for Local Authority Funding, the maximum capital threshold for savings is £23,250 in England, £23,750 in Wales and Scotland, and the maximum savings threshold is £25,250.
 There is a lower threshold of £14,250, and if your annual income is below that, you’ll qualify for full funding support through your Local Authority.

 Only 25% of the millions of seniors across the UK requiring financial assistance are estimated to qualify for the full financial support package.
-Those with annual incomes above £14,250 may still be able to access partial funding.
+Those with annual incomes above £14,250 may still be eligible for partial funding.
 For those who need to move into a care home, the value of your home may be considered as part of the financial assessment.

 Using Equity Release to Buy an Immediate Care Annuity